Mission: To conduct multi-center pediatric research that improves patient and health system outcomes.

 - Create any derived variables or data profiles required by data network procedures;

-- Load the data extract into the PEDSnet Data Network once the data meet acceptable levels of data quality; and,
+- Load the data extract into the PEDSnet Database once the data meet acceptable levels of data quality; and,

-- Mediate access to the data for usage approved by the PEDSnet Research Committee.
+- Mediate access to the data for usage approved by the PEDSnet Steering Committee.

 6.5 DATA QUALITY ASSESSMENTS

-The Data Science Unit Director will submit data quality reports on a quarterly basis to the Research Committee.
-The report will provide a clear assessment of the quality of PEDSnet data for research.
+The Coordinating Center Director will submit data quality reports on a quarterly basis to the Steering Committee.
+The report will provide a clear assessment of the quality of PEDSnet data for research and will provide both overall and institution-specific results.

 6.6 COMMON DATA MODEL